ebanner/extended_stack_machine/README.md

 The eXtended Stack Machine is a simplified CPU architecture created by Timothy
 V. Fossum for educational purposes.
-For details about the eXtended Stack Machine, visit Dr. Fossum's man page in the doc/ directory of this project.
+For details about the eXtended Stack Machine, visit Dr. Fossum's man page in the `doc/`.

 Provided here is an implemention of the eXtended Stack Machine with a GUI front end built with the Java Swing widget toolkit.
 Such a front end provides students